krimtonz/gzinject/README.md

 ## Executable

 To build your own, run ./configure, then make, and make install.
+See BUILDING for more instructions

 Prebuilt Windows executable is contained under releases (https://github.com/krimtonz/gzinject/releases/latest)